soxueren/atsd/api/data/alerts/query.md

 ### Date Filter Fields

 * Date filter is **required**.
+* Date filter is applied to alert open date.
 * If `startDate` or `endDate` is not defined, the omitted field is calculated from `interval`/`endDate` and `startDate`/`interval` fields.

 | **Name** | **Type** | **Description** |